robusta-dev/robusta/docs/index.rst

       actions:
       - logs_enricher: {}

+There are over 50 builtin actions you can use.

-Results are sent to Slack, MSTeams, or other destinations:
+Results are sent to Slack, MSTeams, and other destinations:

 .. image:: /images/crash-report.png
     :width: 700
     :align: center

-There are over 50 builtin actions you can use.

-If you know Python, you can write your own playbook actions like the ``logs_enricher`` used above.
+If you know Python, you can extend Robusta with your own actions like the ``logs_enricher`` used above.

 .. dropdown:: View example action
     :color: light